With 365 individual cays and islands, lose yourself in a tropical escape without the bustling tourist crowd.

 Take an up-close and personal tour of a nearby tidal pool, a tropical haven for birds, sea turtles and fish like you’ve never seen.
 Then set course for Warderick Wells, home to the Exuma Cays Land and Sea Park, where explorers of all ages can revel in more than seven miles of coastal trails.
-One in particular, leading to Boo Boo Hill, is a favored path that offers a spectacular panoramic view of the island, the anchorage, and Exuma Sound.
+One, in particular, leading to Boo Boo Hill, is a favoured path that offers a spectacular panoramic view of the island, the anchorage, and Exuma Sound.

 Warderick Wells to Staniel Cay